Kimserey/BlogArchive/20160621_ui_framework_websharper_spa_paket.md

 Building a framework tailored to your needs, your own layout, your own components, your own interations and your own animations is a create way to improve and get a better sense of what can and has to be done.
 Of course, I am not promoting to reinvente the wheel but if you only need few components, don't waste your time trying to find a gigantic framework, just write your own.
 In few hours, you will have a complete UI framework tailored for your needs.
-Combine that with WebSharper to easily build SPA with F# and Paket to always stay in sync with your latest release and you have a very good candidate for the best setup to build SPA.
+Combine that with WebSharper to easily build SPA with F# and Paket to always stay in sync with your latest releases and you have a very good candidate for the best setup to build SPA.
+Like always, you have any comment leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 Hope you enjoyed reading this post as much as I enjoyed writing it.
-If you have any comment, leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 See you next time!